You’ve all heard it, folks.

-The writers of the Constitution, overall, did a fair job creating a government for the common people.
-We get to have a say while submitting to a fair degree of centralized power.
+The writers of the Constitution, overall, did a fair job creating a government that allowed the common people to have a say while instituting a fair degree of centralized power.

 Overall, it did a fair job in smiting the prospect of tyranny and dictatorships.

-But if there’s an entire Branch of our government that is not being checked with either term limits or being voted out, how is that not tyranny?
+But if there’s an entire Branch of our government that is not being checked with either term limits or the prospect of being voted out, how is that not tyranny?

 Stephen G. Calabresi, a Professor at Yale Law School, argued that Justices should be given term limits of 18 years.
 No ifs, ands, or buts.
 18 years, that’s all they’re getting, then it’s sayonara, time for a replacement!

-18 years is the same amount of time served by a three-term Senator and nine-term Representative.
+18 years is the same amount of time served by a 3-term Senator and 9-term Representatives.